kiwi520/golang-blog/README.md

-## use the beego framework to practice your hand to improve your knowledge of golang
+## Use the beego framework to practice your hand to improve your knowledge of golang